Lily (Once Upon a Time): The Land Without Magic

-In 1999 Mankato, Minnesota, the teenage Emma is grabbing a sleeping bag from the garage for a camping trip, when she finds her friend Lily hiding, saying that she's in big trouble.
+In 1999 Mankato, Minnesota, teenage Emma is grabbing a sleeping bag from the garage for a camping trip with her new foster family, when she finds her friend Lily hiding, saying that she's in big trouble.
 Lily then invokes the "friends forever" clause to get Emma's help.
 Before she can decline or accept, Emma's foster father appears and invites Lily to stay for dinner, but when Emma's father brings up the subject of how they met, Lily lies by saying that they knew each other through foster care.
 Emma pulls Lily aside afterwards and tells her she doesn't want to lie to her new family, only to see a news report on television about authorities searching for shoplifters, and Lily is among the suspects identified.

 The news has now made Emma furious and now wants Lily to leave immediately, but Lily says that she just can't help it because she always does "bad" things; she then begs Emma for help with just one more thing, which is to retrieve a special necklace.
 Later that night, Emma follows through with getting the necklace, but Lily pulls a fast one on Emma by stealing money from Emma's parents and runs away.
-When Emma returned home, Emma's parents surprised her, having called her social worker, and discovering that Lily is a known criminal.
-The parents are now upset with Emma for not telling them and allowing such a person into their home; the actions would result in Emma's foster father saying something so cruel and disowning that it makes Emma grab her things and leave the house in sadness.
+When Emma returns home, she discovers that Lily stole the money her parents had saved for the vacation.
+Emma's parents also called Emma's social worker and discovered how they met, and that Lily is a known criminal.
+The parents are now upset with Emma for not telling them about the true nature of their relationship and allowing such a person into their home; the actions result in Emma's foster father asking if she "endangered our children".
+Despite Emma's foster mother assuring her that he didn't mean it, Emma leaves the home, sad and upset.
 Later that night, Lily catches up with a now furious Emma at a bus stop, Emma throws Lily's necklace at her and tells her to go away, now extremely cross at her for ruining her chance to have a family.
 But Lily claims that no matter what she does, everything goes wrong and adding that her "whole life is darkness," but when Emma is around it gets brighter.
-Lily then begs Emma to stay in her life and help, but a bitter Emma leaves, saying she is better off alone and that she's done helping her.
+Lily then begs Emma to stay in her life and help, but a bitter Emma leaves her, saying she is better off alone and that she's done helping her.

 Lily's future would later come to light as Lily unknowingly sits next to the Apprentice on the bus after she boards, where he starts to tell Lily that he knows everything about her and can explain why her life is so miserable.
 He believes he owes the truth to her.